Practice keeping the Word of God in your heart by finding Bible verses to memorize.

 Psalm 119:143: Trouble and distress have overtaken me, but your commands are my delight.

-Psalm 51:10: God, create a clean heart for me and renew a steadfast spirit within me.
+Psalm 51:10: Create in me a pure heart, O God, and renew a steadfast spirit within me.

 Psalm 126:5: Those who sow in tears will reap with shouts of joy.